 - a.
-General Regulation.
-The water control operations of R. L. Harris Dam are in accordance with the regulation schedule as outlined in the following paragraphs.
-Any deviation from the prescribed instructions during flood operations will be at the direction of the Water Management Section Mobile District, Corps of Engineers.
-Deviations during normal operations will be coordinated with the APC Reservoir Management.
-Mobile Water Management Section will notify South Atlantic Division (SAD) regarding all deviations. - b.
-Basin above R. L. Harris Project.
-There are no federal or APC projects located above the R. L. Harris Dam and Lake Project.
-The annual runoff from the 1,454 square-mile drainage area above the dam of about 21 inches or about 38 percent of the annual rainfall is controlled by the R. L. Harris Project to the maximum extent possible within its storage capability.
-Runoff is usually high during the winter and spring and relatively low during the summer and early fall. - 7-04.
+Power Operations.
+Power operations at Harris are scheduled as outlined in Paragraph 7-08.
+The seasonally varying top-of-power-pool curve is shown on Plate 7-1. - b.
+Spillway Gate Operating Schedule.
+The operation of the spillway gates will be in accordance with the gate opening schedule as shown on Plates 2-7 through 2-18.
+APC Reservoir Management will determine the appropriate discharge and set the gates to the step that will produce a discharge as near as practical to that rate. - 7-05.
 Flood Risk Management.
 A summary of the basic regulation schedule for flood risk management procedures is provided in the table on Plate 7-3.
 This schedule provides detailed instructions to be used by the operating personnel of APC to carry out the operation of the project during floods.
 During floods, the project will operate to pass the inflow up to approximately 16,000 cfs by releasing water through the powerhouse to maintain the reservoir near the power guide curve.
 If the reservoir rises above the power guide curve but below elevation 790 feet NGVD29, the project will operate to discharge 16,000 cfs or an amount that will not cause the USGS river gage at Wadley, Alabama to exceed 13.0 feet, unless greater discharge amounts are required by the induced surcharge curves.
-When R. L. Harris Lake level rises above elevation 790 feet NGVD29, the powerhouse discharge will be increased to the larger of approximately 16,000 cfs or the amount indicated by the induced surcharge curves, Plate 7-4.
+When R. L. Harris Lake level rises above elevation 790 feet NGVD29, the powerhouse discharge will be increased to the larger of approximately 16,000 cfs or the amount indicated by the induced surcharge curves on Plate 7-4.
 Once the lake level begins to fall, all spillway gate openings and the powerhouse discharge will be maintained at those settings until the lake level returns to the power guide curve as shown on Plate 7-1.
-If a second flood enters the lake prior to the complete evacuation of the stored flood waters, the release will be as directed by the induced surcharge curve or the flood control operating instructions described in Paragraph 7-05 below. - 7-05.
+If a second flood enters the lake prior to the complete evacuation of the stored flood waters, the release will be as directed by the induced surcharge curve or the flood control operating instructions described in Paragraph 7-05a. - a.
 Alternative Flood Control Operation.
 APC has developed a real time computer model and data collection network for the basin above R. L. Harris Dam.
-The model has the capabilities of incorporating data from rainfall, both actual and predicted QPF, and river stations at upstream control gages and based on that data, prepares inflow forecasts for periods of up to
+The model has the capabilities of incorporating data from rainfall, both actual and predicted QPF, and river stations at upstream control gages and based on those data, to prepare inflow forecasts for periods of up to 144 hours.

-144 hours.
 The model then uses the forecasted inflow values to compute the anticipated storage requirements for the current rate of discharge.
 If it is determined that the anticipated storage requirement will exceed the available storage, the discharge is increased until the required storage and the available storage match.
 This balancing of storage has the same objective as the traditional induced surcharge method which is to reduce downstream flooding as much as reasonably possible while protecting the safety of the dam.